 What is the most common food blogging mistake to avoid?

 Don’t try to take someone else’s material and use it as your own.
 Give credit where credit is due.
 I spend a lot of time cooking, photographing, and writing so that the content is clear and appetizing.
 When people come along and crop my photos so that my watermark is no longer there, or they copy my recipe and photo without giving me any credit, it’s not cool.
 It’s stealing.
 Bloggers work really hard and they don’t make much money, so it hurts even more when people aren’t nice.

 What is your biggest success as a blogger?

 I think it’s how much I’ve learned about photography.
 I love taking pictures and I love what I’ve learned.
 I look back on my early pictures and I can see right away how much better they are now.
 I still learn all the time.
-I read other blog posts and watch tutorials.
+I read other posts and watch tutorials.
 Most of my learning has come from my husband who has great patience to teach me.